-Clark College will receive more than $5.2 million in federal stimulus funds from the Coronavirus Aid, Relief and Economic Security (CARES) Act.
+Clark College received more than $5.2 million in federal stimulus funds from the Coronavirus Aid, Relief and Economic Security (CARES) Act.
 While this funding is important for Clark during these uncertain times, it is only part of the solution and is not the long-term answer for financial stability.

 Half of the funds are required to go directly to students and are urged to be made available to those who have the most significant needs.
-The remaining half can be used to cover expenses related to the disruption of operations due to the pandemic.
-Planning is currently underway at Clark College to determine the priorities for student support such as technology, tuition assistance, food, housing and child care.
+The remaining half was used to cover expenses related to the disruption of operations due to the pandemic.
+Clark College set its priorities for student support in areas such as technology, tuition assistance, food, housing and child care.

-While the college makes its decisions, Clark College Foundation’s Promising Pathways campaign is solidly in place and is designed to provide long-term solutions, as well as assist with immediate, emergency funding at any time during their educational path.
+Clark College Foundation’s Promising Pathways campaign is solidly in place and is designed to provide long-term solutions, as well as assist with immediate emergency funding during a student’s educational path.

-Your gifts to Clark College Foundation support the foundation and the college in their collective effort to serve our community for decades.
+Your gifts to Clark College Foundation support the foundation and the college in their collective effort to serve our community for decades—long after the pandemic is behind us.
 The gifts provide resources to prepare students with learning and training that support family wage jobs and will add tremendous value to Southwest Washington’s economic revival following this pandemic.
 Supporting Promising Pathways: The Campaign for Clark College is now more important than ever.

 We are dedicated to supporting as many of our students as possible during this difficult time and well after the outbreak has subsided.
 As part of our Promising Pathways campaign, three funds are in place to help students and the college: